Liverpool city centre: Nightlife

-Liverpool's nightlife includes restaurants, bars, nightclubs and music venues who cater for a late night audience.

 There are a number of different areas within the city centre that include large concentrations of bars, pubs and nightclubs.
 They include: Baltic Triangle, Castle Street with a collection of modern cocktail bars, Hardman Street, Mathew Street, Pride Quarter, Ropewalks (including Concert Square and Seel Street) and Royal Albert Dock.

-Numerous exclusive bars can be found around the Royal Albert Dock and Pier Head, whilst Concert Square is a more popular destination for students and young adults.
+Numerous bars and restaurants can be found around the Royal Albert Dock and Pier Head, whilst Concert Square is a more popular destination for students and young adults.
 The Cavern Club, which was made famous by The Beatles, is situated in the 'Cavern Quarter' in and around Mathew Street.

-A large number of LGBT-friendly bars can be found in the Pride Quarter, which has been widely acknowledged as one of the most notable and visited destinations in the UK for LGBT nightlife.
+A large number of LGBT-friendly bars can be found in the Pride Quarter.

-In the decade 2012 – 2022, the number of employees in Liverpool's night time industries has risen and by 2022, the city employed 125,889 people in the night time economy.
-This represents 24% of the city proper population and 48% of employment in Liverpool as a whole.
-Sectors with the highest proportion of night time workers include accommodation, food and drink.

-Data from the Liverpool BID Company showed that in 2022, 6pm had the highest hourly footfall in the City Centre, Saturday was the highest day of the week for footfall and October was the highest month of the year for footfall.
-The data was tracked using cameras throughout the City Centre to track the movement of people between 6 pm and 6 am.
+Data from the Liverpool BID Company showed that in 2022, 6 pm had the highest hourly footfall in the city centre, Saturday was the highest day of the week for footfall and October was the highest month of the year for footfall.
+The data was tracked using cameras throughout the city centre to track the movement of people between 6 pm and 6 am.

 Liverpool has been awarded the Purple Flag every year since 2010 which is an international award to towns and cities who achieve high standards of excellence in managing the evening and night time economy.
 Liverpool has received praise for its impressive use of outdoor space, the provision of safe spaces and crime initiatives.